2nil-web/li/README.md

-# A quick tail clone with its getopt like classes
+# An interpreter example based on the options class

-*Compiles in C++ under Linux and Windows with gcc everywhere and msvc under WIndows only.*
+*Compiles in C++ under Linux and Windows with gcc everywhere and msvc under Windows only.*